 Question #13

-A It increases the activation energy
+A It increases the heat of reaction

-B It increases the yield
+B It increases the activation energy

 Question #14

-A Not all chemical reactions respond to catalysts
+B Not all chemical reactions respond to catalysts

-B A catalyst will increase the activation energy in both directions; therefore, no shift in the position of equilibrium will result.
+C A catalyst will increase the activation energy in both directions; therefore, no shift in the position of equilibrium will result.

 D The position of equilibrium is not affected by adding a catalyst since a catalyst speeds up both the forward and back reactions by exactly the same amount.